Winton, Dorset: Winton Library

 Winton library was opened in 1907 and became Bournemouth's first permanent purpose-built library.
 It was built on land provided by landowner Lord Leven with financial support from Scottish-American philanthropist Andrew Carnegie.
 It was one of the first public libraries in the country to allow open access to the shelves; and it was here that Flora Thompson read the literature on which she based her literary career culminating in her autobiographical trilogy Lark Rise to Candleford.

 The library has undergone a number of refurbishments during its lifetime, the most recent in 2006 when a computer suite was added.

 Present day

-Today Winton is still popular for shopping, including a regular farmers' market which takes place in Cardigan Road.
-The area has several striking buildings, such as Saint Luke’s Church, the old Fire Station on Peter’s Hill, the Edwardian library in Wimborne Road, and what was the art-deco Moderne Cinema building, now known as the Lifecentre, having undergone a complete refurbishment maintaining the art-deco theme.
+Today Winton is still popular for shopping.
+The area has several striking buildings, such as Saint Luke's Church, the old Fire Station on Peter's Hill, the Edwardian library in Wimborne Road, and what was the art-deco Moderne Cinema building, now known as the Lifecentre, having undergone a complete refurbishment maintaining the art-deco theme.

 Winton is also a popular area for students of Bournemouth University and The Arts University Bournemouth to live in, given its local amenities, bus connections to the town centre and proximity to Talbot Campus, the university's main site and the AUB campus.

+The Sturtons & Tappers furniture store, which opened in Winton in 1906, will close on 27 September 2025.
+This is due to the owners retiring.